 Anaemia or iron-poor blood is a condition where there aren’t enough healthy red blood cells in the body to carry sufficient amounts of oxygen to the tissues.

-Each of our red blood cells contains hemoglobin, an iron rich protein that gives it its red color.
-Hemoglobin is responsible for the transportation of oxygen from the lungs to other parts of the body.
+Each of our red blood cells contains haemoglobin, an iron-rich protein that gives it its red colour.
+Haemoglobin is responsible for the transportation of oxygen from the lungs to other parts of the body.

-If you loose too many red blood cells, destroy them before they are replaced or produce cells that are unhealthy, you can end up experiencing symptoms of anaemia.
+If you lose too many red blood cells, destroy them before they are replaced or produce cells that are unhealthy, you can end up experiencing symptoms of anaemia.

-In fact, there are over 400 different forms of anemia; however, in this article we will focus on the most common forms, iron deficiency anemia, B12 deficiency and folate deficiency.
+In fact, there are over 400 different forms of anaemia; however, in this article, we will focus on the most common forms, iron deficiency anaemia, B12 deficiency and folate deficiency.

 Iron Deficiency Anemia

 In addition to iron, the body needs vitamin B12 and folic acid to produce healthy red blood cells.
-A diet lacking in these nutrients are prone to anemia as well.
+A diet lacking in these nutrients are prone to anaemia as well.

 Another cause many of us have heard of is a vegetarian diet which excludes eggs, dairy products, meat and fish – all of which are sources of vitamin B12.

 Over the years, cases of folate deficiency in the US have declined, since many of the grain product and cereals we eat are fortified with folic acid.